Albert Shanker Grant Program

 Before you apply for the Albert Shanker grant please read this entire message.

-Starting on July 29, 2020, the New York State Education Department will accept applications for the 2020-2021 Albert Shanker Grant program.
-Applications will continue to be accepted through March 31, 2021 or until all funds are exhausted, whichever is first.
+Applications will continue to be accepted through February 28, 2022 or until all funds are exhausted, whichever is first.

 - Candidates may apply for the Albert Shanker Grant by submitting the Albert Shanker Grant Application

-Candidate reimbursement occurs after NYSED receives official notification from National Board at the end of the certification cycle.
-The reimbursement period opens after January 1, 2020.
+Candidate reimbursement occurs after NYSED receives official notification from National Board at the end of the certification cycle after December 31st.

-Reimbursement is open ONLY for candidates who completed the National Board certification process in 2019.
+Reimbursement is open ONLY for candidates who completed the National Board certification process in 2019 and 2020.

 After a candidate completes the National Board process, the candidate will be reimbursed for the cost of their first component provided that the candidate did not receive any form of reimbursement for their first component from any source.